 I didn’t agree.
 Not at all, actually.
+Life is not “easy.”
 I found the speaker an insufferable, toothy-grinned bore, a slave-master disguising himself as a liberator.
 And I said so, in no uncertain terms.
 This is what I said:

-After watching this prick for a minute, I had a desire to punch him in the face.
+After watching him for a minute, I had a desire to slap him in the face.